What is a Virtual Server and How Does it Work

 Virtual servers can also be used for storage or to combine multiple physical hardware units into a single virtualized storage environment.

-What are the virtual servers used for?
+What are virtual servers used for?

 How to choose a virtual server?